How to Get Discounts or Cheap Vatican Tickets

 Vatican Museums| ©Marialaura Gionfriddo

-Please note that even though access is free for these groups, they still need to buy their ticket for free and will have to queue at the ticket office.
+Please note that even though access is free for these groups, they still need to buy their ticket to the Vatican for free and will have to queue at the ticket office to do so.
 These are the groups that can enter the Vatican free of charge:

-• Disabled persons with a recognised degree of disability of more than 74% (in this case, if they need to be accompanied, their companion can also enter free of charge).
+• Disabled persons with a recognised degree of disability of over 74% (in this case, if they need to be accompanied, their companion can also enter free of charge).

 • Pilgrims, priests or members of a religious congregation whose group has been officially accredited to enter the Vatican.